GoVanguard/Log4jShell_Scanner/README.md

 # log4jShell Scanner

 This shell script scans a vulnerable web application that is using a version of apache-log4j < 2.15.0.
-GoVanguard clients may use this scanner to test a list of domains for the Log4jShell Common Vulnerability and Exposures (CVE)-2021-44228.
-It accepts a text file one domain, sub-domain, or domain branch per line no delimitation (commas, semicolons, etc.).
+This application is a static implementation, which means it does not perform domain, sub-domain, branch, or form input parameter discovery.
+To test your web-features, web-pages, and domains, you will have to construct a list identifying the vulnerable locations within your web enterprise and explicitly identify the locations to test in the domains.txt file.
+This script accepts a text file one domain, sub-domain, or domain branch per line with no delimitation (commas, semicolons, etc.).

+This system is issued as is under the GNU General Public License, version 3 (GPL3).
+Improper syntax may produce false positives.
+GoVanguard recommends double checking your command line syntax against the example provided in this readme and ensuring that your implementation readsback a vulnerability on an example webpage: [Available Here](https://github.com/GoVanguard/Log4jShell_Vulnerable_Site)

-e.g.
+Domains.txt e.g.

 example.com
 ads.example.com